brewchetta/pair-programming-challenge-js-furniture-emporium/README.md

 ## Fill Form On Click

-When a piece of furniture is clicked on, add all of that furniture's details to the form in the `furniture-inspection` area.
+When a piece of furniture (the `li`) is clicked on, add all of that furniture's details to the form in the `furniture-inspection` area.
 How you get the furniture's full details is up to you.

 If furniture has been selected, change the styling of that furniture's `li` element so we know it's currently being edited (the styling and method for applying it is up to you).
 Later, once editing is complete, change the furniture's `li` element back again so we know it's not being edited anymore.

-## Editing the Furniture

-When the form is submitted with a piece of furniture, send a patch request to the `json-server` and remove the selected `li` styling as mentioned above.
-If you've changed that furniture's name and/or price, make sure they change in the `li` element as well.

 ## Bonus